-- A. Section includes:

-1. Modular carpet tile.

-- B. Related Requirements:

-1. Reference Section 018113 "Sustainable Design Requirements" for targeted strategies for certification level and certification requirements.

-2. Section 096513 "Resilient Base and Accessories" for resilient wall base and accessories installed with carpet tile.
+- A. Section includes modular carpet tile. - B. Related Requirements: - 1.
+Reference Section 018113 "Sustainable Design Requirements" for targeted strategies for certification level and certification requirements. - 2.
+Section 096513 "Resilient Base and Accessories" for resilient wall base and accessories installed with carpet tile.

-- A. Product Data: For each type of product.
-1. Include manufacturer's written data on physical characteristics, durability, and fade resistance.
-2. Include manufacturer's written installation recommendations for each type of substrate. - B. LEED BUILDING Submittals: 1.
-Verify adhesives have a VOC content of [50] g/L or less.
-2. Product Data: For adhesives, indicating VOC content.
-3. Product data for recycled content, indicating postconsumer and pre-consumer recycled content and cost.
-4. Provide materials ingredients reporting documentation for permanently installed materials.
-Accepted reporting documents include Health Product Declarations (HPD's), Cradle to Cradle certificates, and Living Building Challenge Declare labels.
-5. Laboratory Test Reports: For adhesives, indicating compliance with requirements for low-emitting materials.

-6. Verify flooring products comply with the requirements of the California Department of Public Health's "Standard Method for the Testing and Evaluation of Volatile Organic Chemical Emissions from Indoor Sources Using Environmental Chambers."
-7. Laboratory Test Reports: For flooring products, indicating compliance with requirements for low-emitting materials.

-C. Shop Drawings: For carpet tile installation, plans showing the following:

-1. Columns, doorways, enclosing walls or partitions, built-in cabinets, and locations where cutouts are required in carpet tiles.
+- A. Product Data: For each type of product. - 1.
+Include manufacturer's written data on physical characteristics, durability, and fade resistance. - 2.
+Include manufacturer's written installation recommendations for each type of substrate. - B. LEED BUILDING Submittals: - 1.
+Verify adhesives have a VOC content of [50] g/L or less. - 2.
+Product Data: For adhesives, indicating VOC content. - 3.
+Laboratory Test Reports: For adhesives, indicating compliance with requirements for low-emitting materials. - 4.
+Verify flooring products comply with the requirements of the California Department of Public Health's "Standard Method for the Testing and Evaluation of Volatile Organic Chemical Emissions from Indoor Sources Using Environmental Chambers." - 5.
+Laboratory Test Reports: For flooring products, indicating compliance with requirements for low-emitting materials. - C. Shop Drawings: For carpet tile installation, plans showing the following: - 1.
+Columns, doorways, enclosing walls or partitions, built-in cabinets, and locations where cutouts are required in carpet tiles.

 2. Carpet tile type, color, and dye lot.

 3. Type of subfloor.

 4. Type of installation.

 5. Pattern of installation.

 6. Pattern type, location, and direction.

 7. Pile direction.

 8. Type, color, and location of insets and borders.

 9. Type, color, and location of edge, transition, and other accessory strips.

 10. Transition details to other flooring materials.